kseth-official/roguelikedungeoncrawler/README.md

 ### *Phase 2*

-The following user stories have been implemented as part of phase 2.
+The following user stories have been implemented in phase 2.
 - As a user, I want to be able to access a menu on starting the application.
 - As a user, I want to be able to start a new game or load a saved game from a save file.
 - As a user, I want to be able to save the current game to a save file.
 - As a user, I want to have access to at least 3 save files.

 ### *Post Phase 2*
-The following user stories will be implemented post phase 2 before beginning phase 3:
+The following user stories have been implemented post phase 2 before beginning phase 3:

 - As a user, I want to be able to see an enemy on the map. (check)
-- As a user, I want to be able to pause the game and access a menu with options to
-  - return back to the game,
-  - return back to the main menu without saving,
-  - save the game, and
-  - exit the game. (check)
+- As a user, I want to be able to pause the game and access a menu with options to return back to the game, return back to the main menu wuthout saving, save the game, and exit the game. (check)
 - As a user, I want to be able to see my current health. (check)
 - As a user, I want to be able to lose 20 health upon interaction with an enemy, and not be able to walk through them. (check)